mqopen/mqguard/README.md

 _TODO:_

  - Add specification which devices should be reported.
-It is nonsense to send SMS for all devices, while user is interested only about few devices.
+It is nonsense to send SMS for all devices, while user is interested only about few ones.
 This mechanism should be implemented as some kind of report domain.

 ##### Options for `socket` and `websocket` reporter